Proof complexity of positive branching programs: Preliminaries on proof complexity and branching programs

 \subsection{Proof complexity}

-In proof complexity, a (formal) \emph{propositional proof system} is just a polynomial-time function $P$ from $\Sigma^*$ to the set of propositional tautologies, where $\Sigma$ is some finite alphabet.
-Intuitively, the elements $\sigma\in \Sigma^*$ code proofs in the system, while $P$ itself is a (efficient) `proof-checking' algorithm that verifies that $\sigma$ is indeed a correctly written proof, and if so returns its conclusion, i.e.\ the theorem it proves.
+In proof complexity, a \emph{propositional proof system} is just a poly\-nomial-time function $P$ from $\Sigma^*$ to the set of propositional tautologies, where $\Sigma$ is some finite alphabet.
+Intuitively, the elements $\sigma\in \Sigma^*$ code proofs in the system, while $P$ itself is an efficient `proof-checking' algorithm that verifies that $\sigma$ is indeed a correctly written proof; if so $P$ returns its conclusion, i.e.\ the theorem it proves.
 If not, it just returns $1$, by convention.